 Dear, During the current discussions of End-of-Life Care, some doctors have proposed that the frail elderly should 'opt-in' to attempted cardiopulmonary resuscitation, as opposed to 'opting-out'.
 Their argument is as follows: 'The default position for most medical interventions is that patients have to opt in by giving informed consent for the procedure.
 Why should this not be the position for CPR?
 Those in previously good health and who therefore have the best chance of survival after CPR would be likely to opt in without hesitation but those already in poor health would have to be offered a realistic assessment of their prospects if they needed resuscitation.
 Dementia, dependent status, metastatic cancer and a serum creatinine raised above 133umol/L all predict failure to survive until hospital discharge.
 Doctors are well used to seeking informed consent and outlining possible adverse effects, whereas the processes of discussing opting out through DNAR orders appear much more difficult for patients, doctors and relatives alike.
 In a recent article, Mallery and colleagues (J Palliat Care 2011; 27: 12-19) report a qualitative study of how hospital physicians approach resuscitation planning with families when older patients already have limited life expectancy and a considerable burden of existing illness.
-They found that while the physicians were good at exploring the relatives' goals and values, they did much less well at providing explicit information about the expected outcomes either of CPR or indeed of the preexisting illnesses.
-Their conclusion is that a vague notion of patient autonomy is being allowed to trump the duty to provide the information necessary to support valid decison-making.'
+They found that while the physicians were good at exploring the relatives' goals and values, they did much less well at providing explicit information about the expected outcomes either of CPR or indeed of the pre-existing illnesses.
+Their conclusion is that a vague notion of patient autonomy is being allowed to trump the duty to provide the information necessary to support valid decision-making.'
 I wish to gather some opinions about this 'opt-in' idea for CPR, so I am e-mailing some Dignity Champions who are listed under a variety of occupations, and if people will express their views about this idea, I intend to forward those opinions to a person who supports this 'opt-in to CPR' idea, Regards, Mike Stone PS To make comparing any replies easier, if you are kind enough to reply, will you please start your e-mail with a description of your role within healthcare.
-AN E-MAIL I SENT TO SOME OF THE PEOPLE WHO RESPONDED Thank you, That is exactly my own position - the imperative is to discuss CPR whenever a CPA is likely, or a refusal of future CPR would seem possible (for example a paralysed exrugby player).
-I cannot see how 'opting in' to CPR could work, for the same reasons as you.
-And if you had opt-in, then with no proof of anything else, paramedics would have to leave accident victims to die if they arrested - which looks very unreasonable, and psychologically impossible, to me.
-The problem, is that clinicians do not like discussing 'dying', because of the problems of doing that, Best wishes, Mike Stone PS Do you want to see the answers from other people, as I will be collating the responses?
 REPLIES RECEIVED: